LivingLegacyMedia/vowbound/chapter_06.md

 ---

-That night, Cassian dreamed.
+Cassian dreamed.

-Not of his mother—those dreams were impossible now, her face erased from memory.
-Instead, he dreamed of the old marketplace beneath the earth.
-The Dealer standing in darkness, void-eyes watching.

-**"You paid the price,"** the Dealer's voice echoed through the stone chamber. **"Now you must learn what you bought."**

-The scene shifted.
-Cassian saw a city—not Arvenstead, but somewhere older.
-In the city square, a man stood on a platform.
-Young.
-Handsome.
-Wearing fine clothes and holding something golden in his palm.

-Draven.

-"I offer you freedom," dream-Draven said, his voice carrying across the square.
-"Freedom from your suffering.
-From your debts.
-From your shame.
-All I ask is a simple trade—your pain for my peace."

-He held up a golden locket.
-Beautiful.
-Terrible.

-"Open this, and your suffering ends.
-All of it.
-I promise you—no tricks, no deception.
-You will feel nothing.
-And feeling nothing is better than feeling what you feel now.
-Isn't it?"

-The crowd surged forward.
-Desperate.
-Eager.
-One by one, people opened the locket.
-One by one, Cassian watched the light fade from their eyes.
-Watched them become empty vessels, smiling and calm and hollow.
+Not of his mother—those memories were gone, traded away.
+Instead, he stood in a city square he didn't recognize.
+Ancient architecture, weathered stone.
+In the center, a young man with golden eyes held something bright in his palm.

+A young Draven.
+Before whatever he'd become.

+"I can take it from you," dream-Draven said to a woman kneeling before him.
+She was crying, clutching at his robes.
+"All your grief.
+All your shame.
+You'll never feel it again."

+"Please," she whispered.

+He opened his hand.
+Golden light spilled out, wrapped around her like chains made of silk.
+When it faded, she stood—calm, smiling, empty.

+"Thank you," she said.
+"Thank you for freeing me."

 And Draven smiled.
-Not with cruelty, but with satisfaction.
-Like a merchant completing a successful transaction.
+Not with cruelty.
+With satisfaction.
+Like a merchant after a fair exchange.

-Like Cassian himself when a difficult trade finally balanced.

-The dream shifted.
-Now he saw Mira's brother—Torin—holding the locket.
-Three days of holding it, turning it over in his hands.
-And then, finally, opening it.
-The light draining from his eyes.
-His sister screaming—

-**"He is coming,"** the Dealer's voice cut through the vision. **"He seeks what you seek.
-Find it first, or all you have sacrificed will be for nothing."**

-"Can he be defeated?"
-Cassian asked the darkness.

-**"No. Not by you.
-Not alone."** A pause. **"But you already knew that, didn't you?
-That's why you offered to help the girl in the tavern.
-Why you accepted the guild member's summons.
-Why you'll promise the King what he wants to hear.
-You tell yourself it's compassion.
-But every connection you make serves your purpose.
-You're collecting allies."**

-"That's not—I'm just trying to help them"

-**"Are you?"** The Dealer's void-eyes seemed to bore into him. **"The girl wants her brother back.
-You want information about the Hollow.
-The King wants victory.
-You want the fragment.
-Everyone trades.
-Everyone pays.
-The only question is whether you'll admit that your help always has a price—even if you don't say it aloud."**

-The darkness pressed closer.

-**"Tomorrow you will make trades you think are fair.
-You will take what you need and tell yourself it was necessary.
-Just like he does."** A terrible pause. **"The difference between you and Draven Kane is thinner than you think.
-You both understand bargains.
-You both know how to find what people want most.
-The only difference is how you use that knowledge—and how long until desperation erodes whatever principle you think separates you from him."**

-"No," Cassian said.
-"I'm nothing like him."

-**"Then prove it.
-When the time comes, when you hold power over someone desperate—when you could extract anything from them because they need what you offer—prove you're different.
-Prove the coin chose better with you."**

-The Dealer began to fade.

-**"Because if you don't, then I made a very poor trade twenty-three years ago when I helped your father find that coin."**
+The dream began to fragment.
+Images flashing: the Dealer's void-eyes.
+His father's journals.
+The coin burning.
+Mira searching empty streets.
+Draven standing over a city of hollow vessels, all of them smiling, all of them thanking him for the freedom he'd given them—

-Cassian woke gasping, sweat-soaked.
+Cassian woke gasping.
 Dawn light crept through the window.
-The coin was cool against his chest, but the dream's words remained.
+The coin was cool against his chest, but the dream lingered—that image of himself and Draven, both offering bargains, both getting what they wanted.

-*The difference between you and Draven Kane is smaller than you think.*

-He tried to push the thought away.
-He was nothing like Draven.
-He helped people.
-He tried to make fair trades.
-He—

-But the Dealer's question remained: *Or are you trading their desperation for your own purposes?*

-He thought of Mira.
-Her desperate hope.
-His promise to help find a way to save her brother.

-He'd meant it when he said it.
-But was he helping her?
-Or was he using her grief to gain an ally?
-Someone who knew the city, who had information, who could be useful?

-The line between help and exploitation felt thinner than it had yesterday.
+But there was a difference, he told himself.
+Draven took everything and gave only emptiness in return.
+Cassian was trying to find a way to restore what had been taken.
+To break the system, not exploit it.

+*Wasn't he?*

-Cassian dressed slowly, strapping his father's journals into his pack.
-The coin went into his pocket, heavy and warm.
-He looked at himself in the cracked mirror above the washbasin.
-Same face.
-Same eyes.
-But something had changed.
+He pushed the uncertainty away and dressed, strapping his father's journals into his pack.
+The coin went into his pocket.
+Time to face the King.

-He was going to the palace today.
-To advise the King.
-To gain access to records and fragments and power.
-And every step felt like walking deeper into a web he didn't fully understand.

-*Just don't become what you're fighting,* he told himself.

-But the Dealer's voice whispered back: *Too late.
-You already are.
-The question is how far you'll go.*

 ---